husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 # Crossplay
 By re-running the setup script you will be asked if crossplay should be enabled or disabled.
-You will need to restart the server for this to take effect using `systemctl --user restart valheim_server`
+You will need to restart the server for this to take effect using `valheim_server restart `

 **Note**: Crossplay is currently not supported on servers running ARM architecture.
 It might be in the future.